manojvarkala/MCO-25/README.md

     `npm run build`
 2.  **Deploy**:
     The command will create a `dist` directory containing the optimized, static production build.
 Deploy the contents of this directory to any static hosting provider (e.g., Vercel, Netlify, AWS S3).

+---
+## Troubleshooting

+### Email Delivery Failures (SMTP Errors)
+If beta testers or users report not receiving emails (e.g., welcome emails, password resets), the issue is almost always with your server's email configuration.
+WordPress's default mail function is often unreliable or blocked.

+-   **Error:** `SMTP Error: Could not authenticate.`
+-   **Meaning:** This specific error comes from your SMTP plugin (like WP Mail SMTP).
+It means the credentials it's using (hostname, username, password, API key) are incorrect or have been rejected by your email provider (e.g., Google Workspace, SendGrid).
+-   **Solution:**
+    1. Install and activate a dedicated SMTP plugin like **WP Mail SMTP**.
+    2. Carefully follow the plugin's setup guide to connect it to a reliable email service.
+    3. Go into the SMTP plugin's settings and **send a test email**.
+    4. If the test fails, check the plugin's error logs.
+The logs will provide a detailed reason for the failure, which is almost always incorrect credentials or an issue with your email provider's account setup.
+This is a server configuration issue, not a bug in the exam engine.